-When I was very young TV was a privilege I’d get to enjoy if I completed my chores and finished my homework.
+As a kid, TV was a privilege I’d get to enjoy if I completed my chores and finished my homework.
+My family would spend hours watching TV, and it was always ‘ON’.

 Disclosure: Based on personal opinion, not to be taken as advice.
 Seek a professional if required.
 You are responsible for knowing any laws relevant to you.